DominikHorn/ASN1Parser/README.md

 Safety first ASN.1 parsing in Swift.

 ## Documentation
-You may import `ASN1Parser.docc` into Xcode, preview locally using `preview-doc.sh` or build a static website version on your own using `gen-doc.sh`.
-Note that the static site is sadly not hostable via github pages due to its case insensitivity.
+You may import `ASN1Parser.docc` into Xcode, open the prebuilt static site found in `docs/documentation/asn1parser/index.html`, preview locally using `preview-doc.sh` or build the static website on your own using `gen-doc.sh`.

+Note that the static site is sadly not hostable via github pages due to its case insensitive links which github pages routes as 404.

 ### Quick Start
 Given the a DER encoded ASN.1 representation of a public key, for example as found in `.pem` files: